-(76) Students to be offered supplementary assessment are identified at the Results Review Meeting according to the criteria detailed in the Assessment, Credit and Moderation (HE) Policy and approved by the Examination and Integrity Committee.

-- (77) Students are advised of any offer to undertake supplementary assessment after results have been ratified.
-Students do not apply for supplementary assessment. - (78) The Course Administrator/Academic Services Officer record the relevant grading code in the student management system for supplementary assessment or hurdle requirement prior to result release. - (79) The Course Administrator/ Academic Services Officer advise any student undertaking supplementary assessment of all relevant requirements five (5) working days prior to the scheduled supplementary assessment date. - (80) Supplementary assessment is normally held within the period commencing two weeks of the publication of results and prior to the commencement of the following semester. - (81) Once supplementary assessment has been completed, marked and moderated, the Manager Higher Education in consultation with the Head of Program completes and submits an Amendment to Result (HE) Form to Academic Registry to amend the student's result record. - (82) Supplementary assessment results are finalised including notifying the student of their result prior to the beginning of the following semester.
+- (77) Students to be offered supplementary assessment are identified at the Results Review Meeting according to the criteria detailed in the Assessment, Credit and Moderation (HE) Policy and approved by the Results and Integrity Committee. - (78) Students are advised of any offer to undertake supplementary assessment after results have been ratified.
+Students do not apply for supplementary assessment. - (79) The Course Administrator/Academic Services Officer records the relevant grading code in the student management system for supplementary assessment or hurdle requirement prior to result release. - (80) The Course Administrator/ Academic Services Officer advises students undertaking supplementary assessment of all relevant requirements five (5) working days prior to the scheduled supplementary assessment date. - (81) Supplementary assessment is normally held within the period commencing two weeks from the publication of results and prior to the commencement of the following semester. - (82) Once supplementary assessment has been completed, marked and moderated, the Manager Higher Education in consultation with the Head of Program completes and submits an Amendment to Result (HE) Form to Academic Registry to amend the student's result record. - (83) Supplementary assessment results are finalised including notifying the student of their result prior to the beginning of the following semester.